Yangism: Philosophy

 Yangism has been described as a form of psychological and ethical egoism.
 The Yangist philosophers believed in the importance of maintaining self-interest through "keeping one's nature intact, protecting one's uniqueness, and not letting the body be tied by other things."
 Disagreeing with the Confucian virtues of li (propriety), ren (humaneness), and yi (righteousness) and the Legalist virtue of fa (law), the Yangists saw wei wo (為我), or "[everything] for myself", as the only virtue necessary for self-cultivation.
 Individual pleasure is considered desirable, like in hedonism, but not at the expense of the health of individual.
 The Yangists saw individual well-being as the prime purpose of life, and considered anything that hindered that well-being immoral and unnecessary.

 The main focus of the Yangists was on the concept of xing, or human nature, a term later incorporated by Mencius into Confucianism.
 The xing, according to sinologist A. C. Graham, is a person's "proper course of development" in life.
 Individuals can only rationally care for their own xing, and should not naively have to support the xing of other people, even if it means opposing the emperor.
 In this sense, Yangism is a "direct attack" on Confucianism, by implying that the power of the emperor, defended in Confucianism, is baseless and destructive, and that state intervention is morally flawed.

 The Confucian philosopher Mencius depicts Yangism as the direct opposite of Mohism, while Mohism promotes the idea of universal love and impartial caring, the Yangists acted only "for themselves", rejecting the altruism of Mohism.

-Reception

 Criticism

 Mencius additionally criticized the Yangists as selfish, ignoring the duty of serving the public and caring only for personal concerns.
 Mencius saw Confucianism as the "Middle Way" between Mohism and Yangism.